branjwong/branjwong/README.md

 —-

-When I'm not on VS Code, you can find me:
+When I'm not building for the web, you can find me:
 - 🏐 Playing volleyball, rain or shine
-- 💪 Doing pilates with my girlfriend
 - 🎤 Singing with my mates at karaoke
+- 💪 Doing RDLs at the gym

 Want to learn more?
 Feel free to email me at branjwong (at) hey.com

 ---

 Areas of Expertise: C#, JavaScript, NodeJs, Azure, Architectural Design
 Tools: VSCode, Docker, LucidChart, Jira & Confluence, HTML & CSS